complxalgorithm/TweetKeywordMapper/README.md

 chmod +x tkm
 ```

-After making the script executable, you can simply run the program by entering:
+After making the script executable, you can simply run the main program by entering:
 ```
 ./tkm
 ```

-The script accepts a single parameter with one of four options: mapper, counts, help, or a blank value.
+The script accepts a single parameter with the same options as the Python program.
 ```
 username ^ TweetKeywordMapper => ./tkm help

 Usage: ./tkm <parameter>
 Parameter Options: mapper, counts, help

-mapper: mapper.py - main Twitter search and CSV import program
+mapper: mapper.py - main Twitter search, CSV import, and counts program
 counts: counts.py - tallies a total for each unique value of a specified field from a CSV file
 help:   displays help information for this script